pjvds/goworkshop/README.md

         fmt.Printf("5 is smaller than 10")
     }

-In contrast to C or java, does Go allow you to start an `if` statement with a short statement to execute before the conditation.
+In contrast to C or java, Go does allow you to start an `if` statement with a short statement to execute before the condition.
 Variables declared by the statement are only in scope intul the end of the `if`.

     if n := getNumber(); n < 10 {
         fmt.Printf("%v is smaller than 10", n)
     }

-### Execsise
+### Exercise

 Add the required function to make the code compile and print make sure it returns the correct result for 13, or any other int value.

 ## 04 Go routines

-A goroutine is a lightweight thread managed by the Go runtime.
-You can invoke a function in a new go routines with the `go` keyword:
+A go routine is a lightweight thread managed by the Go runtime.
+You can invoke a function in a new go routine with the `go` keyword:

     go talk("rob")

-### Execsise
+### Exercise

-Let rob and christian talk at the same time by executing the `talk` function for both in a go routine.
+Let rob and christian talk at the same time by executing the `talk` function for both in go routines.
 Let them talk for at least `10` seconds.

 Hints: